Index bounded relative symplectic cohomology: Backgrounds

 \subsection{Lower semi-continuous Hamiltonian functions}

-It is known that defining $SH^{k}(M; \mathbb{C})$ via taking a direct limit is equivalent to the definition via a single Hamiltonian function that are quadratic at infinity.
-Similarly, the definition of the relative symplectic cohomology $SH_{M}(D)$ can be viewed as a Hamiltonian Floer theory of a lower semi-continuous Hamiltonian function $F^{D}_{0}$, where $F^{D}_{0}\mid_{D}=0$ and $F^{D}_{0}\mid_{M-D}=+\infty$.
+Defining the classical $SH^{k}(M; \mathbb{C})$ via taking a direct limit is equivalent to the definition via a single Hamiltonian function that are quadratic at infinity, see Section 3 in \cite{Se1}.
+Similarly, we will see that the relative symplectic cohomology $SH_{M}(D)$ is related to a kind of Hamiltonian Floer theory for a lower semi-continuous Hamiltonian function $F^{D}_{0}$, where $F^{D}_{0}\mid_{D}=0$ and $F^{D}_{0}\mid_{M-D}=+\infty$.
 A general study of Hamiltonian Floer theory of lower semi-continuous functions can be found in \cite{Gro} and \cite{M2020}.
 Now we will discuss a special case of it for our purpose.